 When querying features, you have the option to return your results as loaded features so all fields are immediately available.

 It's not necessary to display the features you work with in your app.
-If you want your user to view (and interact with) features on a map, however, add the feature table that contains them as a feature layer.
+If you want your user to view (and interact with) features on a map or scene, however, add the feature table that contains them as a feature layer.
 A feature layer can display features from any type of feature table.
-See the layers and tables topic for more information about creating and working with feature layers.
+See the Layers and tables topic for more information about creating and working with feature layers.

 A feature layer can also display data from a map service or a geodatabase in a mobile map package, in which case the data in the underlying feature table will be read-only.